|

 to regularly inflate the tires.
 Road bikes should be checked before

 every ride (photo) and mountain bikes at least weekly.
-Use a good pump
+Use a good

 Lube